 Applicants should be aware that the SMART Office has developed information technology resources that have been made available to all SORNA jurisdictions for the purpose of meeting requirements of participation in the Dru Sjodin National Sex Offender Public Website.
 These resources include software such as: mapping technology, geographic radius and email address search applications, and community notification and email notification applications.
 Additionally, the SMART Office provides the Tribe and Territory Sex Offender Registry System (TTSORS) free of charge to tribes and territories.
+TTSORS assists the tribes and territories with implementing SORNA registry system requirements.
+It functions as the administrative registry system and as the public sex offender registry website system for jurisdictions.
+Additional information about TTSORS is available at www.smart.gov/pdfs/TTSORSFactSheet.pdf.
 It is therefore recommended that applicants avoid proposals that include similar software expenditures.